101arrowz/fflate/docs/interfaces/asyncgzipoptions.md

 *Inherited from [GzipOptions](gzipoptions.md).[mtime](gzipoptions.md#mtime)*

 When the file was last modified.
 Defaults to the current time.
-If you're using GZIP, set this to 0 to avoid revealing a modification date entirely.
+Set this to 0 to avoid revealing a modification date entirely.